-Our most successful program, dating back to 1978.
-Complete the General Practice Online Paralegal Certificate Program in eight months (or 4 months accelerated).
+Our most successful paralegal training program, dating back to 1978.
+Complete the General Practice Online Paralegal Certificate Program in eight months (or four months accelerated).

 B-201 AMERICAN JURISPRUDENCE